-The aim of this post is to discuss if and how the concept of agile can help privacy functions increase organisational buy-in, while freeing up time to do more impactful work and at the same time strengthen the ability to demonstrate accountability.
+The aim of this post is to discuss if and how the concept of agile can help the privacy organisation increase organisational buy-in, while freeing up time to do more impactful work and at the same time strengthen the ability to demonstrate accountability.

 2. Agile + privacy work = strengthened accountability?